marcinjahn/technology-notebook/src/docs/programming/angular/modules.md

   A single entity may only be declared once!
 Two or more modules can't declare the same thing.
   :::

-- **imports** - here, we pull in other modules, either provided by external parties (e.g. Angular itself) or our own modules.
+- **imports** - here, we pull in other modules (or other things if [Standalone Components](./standalone-components.md) are being used), either provided by external parties (e.g. Angular itself) or our own modules.
 - **exports** - a way to expose some entities to the other modules (those that will import the current module).
-E.g., if I export `RouterModule` from `SomeModule`, any module that imports `SomeModule` may use `RouterModule`'s features (its services, directives, etc.).
+E.g., if I export `RouterModule` from `SomeModule`, any module that imports `SomeModule` may use `RouterModule`'s features (e.g., its directives).
 We can export imports and
   declarations: modules, components, directives, pipes.
 Export only those entities that you want to be usable in entities (like components) declared in other modules.